-The adoption of the new Constitution in Morocco took place in 2011 in times of tense political, economic and social changes, when the Arab world was witnessing historic upheavals.
-The progress enshrined by the Constitution included the new separation of powers, primacy of human rights, strengthening the judiciary’s independence, the principle of non-discrimination, gender equality, recognition of the Amazigh language, the importance of the role of civil society and the right of petition.
+Morocco adopted a new constitution in 2011, at a time when the country was undergoing intense political, economic and social change and the Arab world was shaken by historic uprisings.
+The new constitution endorsed the separation of powers, the primacy of human rights, the strengthening of the independence of the judiciary, the principle of non-discrimination, gender equality, the recognition of the Amazigh language, the importance of the role played by civil society and the right of petition.

-Restrictions on freedom of demonstration and assembly are common in the Kingdom.
-In the specific context of the Western Sahara, de facto administered by Morocco, violations of public and individual freedoms as well as the systematic repression of dissenting voices occur in contravention to Morocco’s international commitments.
-EuroMed Rights has called for the extension of MINURSO mandate to include an independent monitoring mechanism ensuring respect for fundamental rights.
+Limitations on freedom of demonstration and assembly remain commonplace in the Kingdom.
+In the specific context of Western Sahara, which is de facto administered by Morocco, violations of public and individual freedoms and the systematic repression of dissenting voices are committed in violation of Morocco’s international commitments.
+EuroMed Rights advocates for the extension of MINURSO’s mandate to examine the human rights situation.

 In 2021, EuroMed Rights consolidated its position as an actor for change in Morocco.
 This is illustrated by several invitations from NGOs and institutional partners.
 For example, the Global Detention Project in Morocco invited EuroMed Rights to become a local partner in their Global Immigration Detention Observatory.
 The EU Delegation to Morocco also invited EuroMed Rights along with its Moroccan member, the Democratic Association for the Women of Morocco (ADFM), to the civil society consultation on Morocco’s gender profile.
 This is particularly important as it will influence the country implementation plan of the new EU Gender Action Plan in Morocco.